 Altogether, 6,262 students of 30 schools were screened under the School Screening Program during the year.
 Twenty-three school teachers were first trained to take visual acuity of students.
 Even though it was planned to organize this program in other 70 schools during the month of March and April 2006, because of the adverse situation, it could not be done.

 Primary Eye Care Center(PECC)

-To provide primary eye care service on a regular basis in the districts, PECC have been established in five districts of Gandaki, Dhaulagiri and Karnali zones: to in Karnali, two in Gandaki and one in Dhaulagiri zone.
+To provide primary eye care service on a regular basis in the districts, PECCs have been established in five districts of Gandaki, Dhaulagiri and Karnali zones: two in Karnali, two in Gandaki and one in Dhaulagiri zone.
 Altogether, 19,399 patients were served by these five PECCs during the year.
-Except for the PECC Kanhybgm akk itger PECCs are typically staffed with one ophthalmic assistant and one support staff.
+Except for the PECC Kanhybgm akk itger, PECCs are typically staffed with one ophthalmic assistant and one support staff.